 Short Annapurna Circuit Trek can trek throughout the year but when it comes to talking about the view of the Himalayas, flora, and fauna of the Himalayas, and suitable weather condition in the Himalayas, Spring and Autumn is the best time of the year to trek into the high altitude, which also counts to Annapurna Circuit treks.

 This month of the year is regarded as the best time for trekking into the Annapurna Circuit trek, it counts with a suitable climate, a magnificent trail after the monsoon, and a great and fair view of the Himalayas.
 The weather remains extremely good, with a clear blue sky and spotless clouds in the Himalayas.
 Even the Thorung La Pass (5416m) will have doable snow, so nothing to worry about on the trail.

-This is the coldest month of the year, making the temperature decline to minus at the night and the day to are extremely cool.
+This is the coldest month of the year, making the temperature decline to minus at night and the day to are extremely cool.
 This makes the trail less crowded and it is regarded as the off-season for only high mountain treks, but trekking is possible at the lower altitude, only the question here comes is how easy is it to accomplish the Thorung La Pass (5416m).
-As the winter brings heavy snowfall, sometimes even blocking the trail at high altitude, teahouses and lodges remain open but a few of them.
+As the winter brings heavy snowfall, sometimes even blocking the trail at high altitudes, teahouses and lodges remain open but a few of them.

 This is another best time for Annapurna Circuit Trek, as we bid farewell to winter and the temperature goes on increasing, making the trail clear with less snow to block, and above all, the sky remains crystal clear with the magnificent views of the Himalayas.